-meet service demands and allow for program development opportunities.
-Peer Support Workers have the tools to perform their duties and meet service deliverables.
-The budget will include adequate resourcing for peer support participation including, but not limited to: A Peer Support Worker acts as local representative at the Provincial Community of Practice and is responsible for disseminating information/knowledge gained to fellow Peer Support Peer Support Workers are unable to access training or other opportunities for skills development.
-Peer Support Workers are not compensated for their time participating in the Community of Practice and are Foundry's Peer Support Community of Practice; ii.
-Training and continuing competency support; and Workers. expected to attend on their own time or are not able to attend at all. iii.
+A Peer Support Worker acts as local representative at the Provincial Community of Practice and is responsible for disseminating information/knowledge gained to fellow Peer Support Workers are not disseminating information/knowledge gained to fellow Peer Support Workers.
+No funding is in place. pport Worker acts presentative at the Community of d is responsible for ing v/knowledge gained eer Support No funding A Peer Support as local represe Provincial Comr Practice and is r disseminating information/knov to fellow Peer Si Workers.
+Service/program expenses are grant funded. meet service demands and allow for program development opportunities.
+The budget will include adequate resourcing for peer support participation including, but not limited to: Monthly attendance at Foundry's Peer Support Community of Practice; ii.
+Training and continuing competency support; and iii.
 1:1 mentorship, a minimum of 30 minutes per month.
 Peer Support Workers attend and participate in training opportunities and activities to support their learning and professional development.
-The budget will include routine service/program expenses (e.g., travel costs for accompanying peers, coffee, group activities, etc.) The budget is annualized.
-Service/program expenses are grant funded.
-No funding is in place.
+The budget will include routine service/program expenses (e.g., travel costs for accompanying peers, coffee, group activities, etc.) The budget asked to use and laptops.
 Peer Support Workers are asked to use their personal cell phones and laptops.
-No variation. the The budget will include equipment needed to operate remotely when delivering services from home and community (e.g., cell phones, laptops, etc.)
+No variation.
+The budget will include equipment needed to operate remotely when delivering services from home and community (e.g., cell phones, laptops, etc.)